November 8, 2008

 "I'm not jealous,"

 her agitated husband firmly denied.
 "What would I have to be jealous about," he rhetorically asked.
-"He's JUST a plastic surgeon.
-I'M a psychiatrist," he boasted, once again trying to elevate the status of his profession above someone
+"He's just a plastic surgeon.
+I'm a psychiatrist," he boasted, once again trying to elevate the status of his

 profession above someone else's occupation.
 "Horowitz has a boring job," he continued.
 "It's only skin deep.
 MY area of expertise is the mind!
 I'm far beyond sculpting nose bones and performing tummy-tuck operations!
 I research

 the frontier of human consciousness and emotion.
 What could be more interesting than that, honey?!"